philipmat/resume/README.md

 * *30*: People managed across 3 teams
 * *$150 million*: Project budget

+> Philip is the Real Deal when it comes to software design experts.
+-- John Bowlin, Senior Systems Specialist

 Built an oil, gas, and NGL logistics platform unparalleled in the industry

 Lead two teams on the *Accounting* track to build end-cycle solutions that included: